lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ## Overhead with Different Parameters

+The DTLS overhead is dependent on the parameter Connection ID.
+The following overheads apply for all Connection IDs of the same length.

+The EDHOC overhead is dependent on the key identifiers included.
+The following overheads apply for Sender IDs of the same length.

+All the overhead are dependent on the tag length.
+The following overheads apply for tags of the same length.

 {{fig-compare1}} compares the message sizes of EDHOC {{I-D.selander-ace-cose-ecdhe}} with the DTLS 1.3 {{I-D.ietf-tls-dtls13}} and TLS 1.3 {{RFC8446}} handshakes with connection ID.

 ~~~~~~~~~~~~~~~~~~~~~~~